Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint4-mid/index.md

 ## Things to bear in mind / What's blocking us
 Currently three things are limiting our progress and are identified as large risks
-- Cyber essentials plus certification
-- Assess to Stats Wales Data cubes
+- Access to Stats Wales Data cubes
-- SC Clearance

 ## Screen shot of risks and issues board
 ![Screenshot of risks and issues board](risksAndIssues20240402.png)